 Here are a few additional videos that can help you get started scrapbooking today:

 These videos are piece-meal topics in scrapbooking.
-If you would like to watch my pre-recorded scrapbooking webinars you can any session through our Vimeo channel.
+If you would like to watch my pre-recorded scrapbooking webinars, you can attend any session through our Vimeo channel.
 Click here for more details.